Ferries to Korcula

 Korcula – Local ferry lines:

-- Ferry Orebic – Korcula – foot passenger service – several times a day all year around local foot passenger ferry service, great for crossing the channel with bicycles or on foot.
+- Ferry Orebic – Korcula – foot passenger service – several times a day all year round local foot passenger ferry service, great for crossing the channel with bicycles or on foot.

 - Viganj-Kuciste-Korcula Boat Timetable – Foot Passengers Only Service: up to three times a day, foot passenger only boat connecting Peljesac Peninsula and Korcula.